 and your thoughts on the program.

 1. When did you last participate in Creative Connections?

 2. Did you attend an adult session or a youth and family session of Creative Connections?

 Adult

-Youth and Family
+○ Youth and Family

 3. When you last participated, did you attend on-site or virtually?

 On-site

 ○ Virtually

 4. Which do you prefer?

 On-site

 ○ Virtually

 5. Have you attended more than one Creative Connections program?

-Yes

 ○ No

 6. What did you like best about the program?

-.
-Wh at could be improved?
+7. What could be improved?

-on-site programs, do you like the current format that begins with sketching in the followed by a related activity in the studio?
+8. For on-site programs, do you like the current format that begins with sketching in the galleries followed by a related activity in the studio?
 Please share your thoughts.

-9. A Adequate information on the galleries, art, and artists was provided.
+9. Adequate information on the galleries, art, and artists was provided.

-$\subset$ Strongly agree
+Strongly agree

-$\subset$ Agree
+Agree

-$\subset$ Neither agree nor disagree
+Neither agree nor disagree

-$\subset$ Disagree
+Disagree

-$\subset$ Strongly disagree
+Strongly disagree

 10. Creative Connections met your needs and/or expectations.

-$\subset$ Strongly agree
+Strongly agree

-$\subset$ Agree
+Agree

-$\subset$ Neither agree nor disagree
+Neither agree nor disagree

-$\subset$ Disagree
+○ Disagree

-$\subset$ Strongly disagree
+Strongly disagree

 11. The time/day of the program was convenient.

-$\subset$ Strongly agree
+Strongly agree

-$\subset$ ) Agree
+Agree

-$\subset$ Neither agree nor disagree
+Neither agree nor disagree

-$\subset$ ) Disagree
+Disagree

-C Strongly disagree
+Strongly disagree

 12. How likely are you to recommend us to a friend or college?

-) Very likely
+Very likely

-C ) Likely
+Likely

 Neither likely nor unlikely

-) Unlikely
+Unlikely

 Very unlikely

 13. Would you b e interested in fee-based art classes?

-○ Yes

-○ No

-14. If so, what time e/day and topics would you be interested?
+Yes ○ No 14 If so what time e/day and topics would you be interested?
+14. If 50, what think , day and topics would you be interested.
 15. Please share a ny additional comments you may have about Creative Connections.
 16. Optional conta ct information.
-(So that we can contact you about your comments and
+(So that we can contact you about your comments and Name Email Phone

-concerns.)

-Name

-Email

-Phone